tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - The Two-Minute Rule
   - When you start a new habit, it should take less than 2 minutes to do.
-  - The focus should be on reps no matter how easy.
+  - The focus should be on reps, no matter how easy.
 The outcome will take care of itself.

 - Habit Shaping
-  - Almost every habit can be scaled down or up (very easy to very hard).
+  - Almost every habit can be scaled down or up (very easy to hard).
   - Master the habit of showing up before mastering the habit itself.
     - Standardize before you optimize.